TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 ### Applying TextChanges

-The `CompilationDocument.ApplyTextChange` is responsible for modifying the `compilationDocumentLines` collection according to the `TextChange`s previously built.
+The `CompilationDocument.ApplyTextChange` method is responsible for modifying the `compilationDocumentLines` collection according to the `TextChange`s previously built.
 It also creates the `DocumentChange<ICobolTextLine>` objects.
 To avoid returning redundant changes, the method aggregates them on the fly.

 - When a new line is inserted:
   - Create and insert the new instance of `CodeElementsLine`